 A traumatic insult in the form of either acute or repetitive injury and vascular compromise, perhaps due to an elongated 2nd metatarsal, are the most popular theories, and as it is more commonly seen in women, particularly during adolescence, high-heeled shoes have been postulated as a possible causative factor.

-Histologically, Freiberg infraction is characterised by the collapse of the subchondral bone, osteonecrosis, and cartilaginous fissures 1.
+Histologically, Freiberg infraction is characterized by the collapse of the subchondral bone, osteonecrosis, and cartilaginous fissures 1.

 These can be split into early and late features:

 - flattening and cystic lesions of the affected metatarsal head

 Some publications advocate the use of the Bragard staging classification 10, which requires two views/planes of the forefoot:

 - I - metatarsal head flattening and decreased subchondral bone density